EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.__

-Sean.
-Distribution tests run only on PR merge or once a week?

 Andrew.
 Can we add a missing-data type to avoid ugly hashing.
 Yes I know it will only work with continuous missing data but still.